TariqAHassan/HiFiHybrid/README.md

 The BigVGAN paper leverages a lot of evaluation metrics (M-STFT, PESQ, MCD, etc.) which, regrettably, I have not yet had time to implement.
-However, a simple plot of the L1 reconstruction error over time on the [Expanded Groove dataset](https://magenta.tensorflow.org/datasets/e-gmd) is easy to obtain and still quite instructive.
+However, a simple plot of the L1 reconstruction error over time on the [Expanded Groove](https://magenta.tensorflow.org/datasets/e-gmd) drum dataset is easy to obtain and still quite instructive.

 ![](/assets/reconstruction_l1.png)